Frank Reys: Early years

 Frank Reys was born in about 1931, one of 14 children, 8 boys and 6 girls.
 His father, who had immigrated to North Queensland before Frank was born, was a Filipino labourer and cook who worked on farms in North Queensland – inland from Cairns.
 Frank was born of his father's second relationship, and he was the first child of nine to his Aboriginal mother.
 Frank and his brothers would round up brumbies (wild horses), and break them in, then race in contests between themselves.
-Frank was the standout and won most of the races, although one of his brothers did ride with success in amateur events.
+Frank won most of the races, although one of his brothers did win in amateur events.
 He loved to ride, and progressed to riding at Cairns in gymkhanas and pony races before becoming a jockey.